A lot or a little?

 Families can talk about teens and social media.
 To understand why the immediacy of messaging apps such as Messenger is appealing to teens, read Common Sense Media's report "Social Media, Social Life: How Teens View Their Digital Lives."

-Talk with your teens about how the constant interruptions of, for example, Chat Heads may affect their concentration during studying and other times when focus is needed, and recommend that they use the settings to minimize distraction.
+Talk with your teens about how the constant messaging interruptions may affect their concentration during studying and other times when focus is needed, and recommend that they use the settings to minimize distraction.

 Read Common Sense Media's Social Networking Tips for safety recommendations, and advise your teen to turn off location sharing on Messenger.

 - Publisher: Facebook Inc.

 - Version: 265.0

 - Minimum software requirements: iOS 9.0, watchOS 4.0 or later; Android varies with device